How to plan a houseboat holiday in Finland? Find everything you need to know from our comprehensive rental guide!

 How’s fishing in Finland?
 Do I need licenses?

 Finland is paradise for all fishers.
 The country is covered in numerous kinds of clean freshwater lakes: one tenth of Finland is made up of lakes, rivers and ponds.
 All in all, there are 187 888 lakes and 647 rivers in Finland.
 Finland has about 1100 kilometers of sea shoreline without including the countless inland islands and little inlets along them.
+Renting a houseboat gives you a perfect access to these vast waters!

 Lake Päijänne a excellent place for fishing.
 Lake Päijänne is Finland’s the second largest lake.
 The Finnish lakes and shores covered with reeded bays, beaches and shallow waters are perfect for fishing.